 Most psychoanalytic candidates report that their training analysis not only helped them to become better analysts, but also better spouses, parents and adult children.

-- Supervision: In many institutes accredited by the American Psychoanalytic Association, in order to graduate one must treat, at least, three patients in a four or five day a week psychoanalysis.
-At least one of these patients (aka “analysands”) must be a man and one must be a woman.
-These are long-term, treatments.
-For each analysand, the candidate meets weekly, with a Supervising and Training Analyst, help them to deepen their understanding of their patient.
-For this reason, often, psychoanalytic candidates provide psychoanalyses that are of outstanding quality.
+- Supervision: In many institutes accredited by the American Psychoanalytic Association in order to graduate one must treat, at least, three patients in a four or five day a week psychoanalysis.
+These are long-term, treatments, in which patient (also called, “analysands”) and analyst meet four or five times over a period of many years.
+For each analysand, the psychoanalytic candidate meets weekly with a Supervising and Training Analyst.
+The goals of “supervision” (technically, called, “consultation”) is the help the Analyst-in-Training to deepen their understanding of their patient.
+This “supervision” in tandem with the Candidates innate talents often leads to analyses that are of outstanding quality.

 I should note, parenthetically, that anyone who would like a psychoanalysis but who can not afford it should seriously consider seeking a psychoanalysis with a psychoanalytic candidate.
 Here’s a list of psychoanalytic clinics where you might inquire as to where you can find a reduced fee psychoanalysis.